Donald Rubinstein: Art and theater works

 Beginning in the late 70s, Rubinstein's theatrical works often included iconic storyteller Brother Blue, with whom he partnered in numerous situations including when they both acted in the movie Knightriders.
 Ed Harris and the Met Theatre produced "Buddha Baby" and "Premonitions" in Los Angeles.
 Rubinstein's third multi-media performance work, "Strum Road" also premiered there in 1997 to critical acclaim.

-Rubinstein has been exhibited at both The Museum of Modern Art and The Whitney Museum of American Art in New York City in collaboration with the famed artist Kiki Smith.
+Rubinstein has been exhibited at both The Museum of Modern Art and The Whitney Museum of American Art in New York City, in collaboration with the famed artist Kiki Smith.
 His single song CD, "Ruby Star," sung in duet with Robin Holcomb, was first sold exclusively at The Museum of Modern Art in 2003.
 During 2007 The Center for Contemporary Art, Santa Fe, presented a 'thus far' large-scale celebration of Donald's work, including a screening of films he scored, two art exhibits, and a concert performance with special guests John Densmore, Hani Naser and Terry Allen.
 It also included Rubinstein's directing premiere, "Tales From the Edge," a short animated film based on his drawings.
 Donald Rubinstein was awarded, via nomination, a fellowship, and residency from the Robert Rauschenberg Foundation in February 2014.
 His work was subsequently featured in the Boston Print Bicentennial and Fountain Art Fair in NYC.
 Rubinstein published three books of writings and drawings on his own Hijo Records and Press in 2020, including "The Musician's Book of Miracles", "Joke Book", and "Ancestors."

+Donald Rubinstein is currently completing a new double album, "Clouds of the Visionary," slated for release in 2026.

 Personal life

-Rubinstein currently lives with his family in Santa Fe, NM.
+Rubinstein currently lives with his family in Santa Fe, New Mexico.